benhoyt/juju-docs/sdk/pebble.md

 Each check is performed with the specified `period` (the default is 10 seconds apart), and is considered an error if a `timeout` happens before the check responds -- for example, before the HTTP request is complete or before the command finishes executing.

-A check is considered healthy until it's had `failures` errors in a row (the default is 3).
+A check is considered healthy until it's had `threshold` errors in a row (the default is 3).
 At that point, the `on-check-failure` action will be triggered, and the health endpoint will return an error response (both are discussed below).
 When the check succeeds again, the failure count is reset.

 See the [layer specification](https://github.com/canonical/pebble#layer-specification) for more details about the fields and options for different types of checks.